 If you have been diagnosed with osteoporosis or have been advised you’re at a high risk for developing it, there are several medications you can take to improve your bone density.
 For maximum results, you should continue with a bone-healthy diet and exercise routine alongside medication.

-The most prescribed medications for osteoporosis are called bisphosphonates like Bonviva/Ibandronic Acid and Alendronic Acid/Fosamax daily.
+The most prescribed medications for osteoporosis are called bisphosphonates like Bonviva Ibandronic Acid Tablets and Alendronic Acid Tablets.
 Bisphosphonates work by slowing down the progression of bone loss.
 You should have a noticeable increase in bone density after taking a bisphosphonate for at least 6-12 months.